-For Relocation Option 1 Awards, a maximum of two (2) milestone inspections shall be performed.
-Nonetheless, the Construction Manager will be issued a single payment upon completion of all work.
+As the R3 Program will not to make repairs to properties acquired through Relocation Option 1 Awards, milestone inspections for repairs of acquired properties have been eliminated.
+Nonetheless, for relocation awards where the damaged properties are acquired by PRDOH, one (1) milestone inspection shall be performed.
+The Construction Manager will be issued a single payment upon completion of all the demolition work.
 Times for milestone inspections for relocation with purchase of existing home and requirements of such inspections are as follows:

-Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Completion of Demolition Works and Final Inspection 100% of Work Order Value for Demolition of Hurricane- Damaged Home Completing all demolition and abatement work for the project as established in the Work Order.
-Having met all environmental and other permits closing for the demolition and abatement works.
+Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Completion of Demolition Works 100% of Work Order Value (Including any Retainage Withheld) Inspection shall be requested upon: Completing all demolition work for the project as established in the Work Order.
+Having met all environmental permits closing for the demolition works.
 Inspection and works shall be approved if: All work listed above is found to have been completed.
 All federal, state, and local code and regulations requirements have been met.
-Work is found to have been performed in accordance with industry, construction, and program standards.
+Work is found to have been met.
+Work is found to have been performed in a workmanship manner and in accordance with Program quality standards.
+For relocation awards this milestone inspection shall be performed after the applicant moves out of the storm damaged property and the title of the damaged property has been transferred to PRDOH.